-Classes are divided in different groups, big group (GG), where they attend all the students of the subject and medium group (GM) where there only assist part of the students.
-The contents of the different kind of groups are divided in the following way:
+Classes are divided in different groups: theoretical group (Teoria virtual), where they attend all the students of the subject and problems/practices group (PraLab) where there only attend part of the students.
+The contents of the different kind of groups aredivided in the following way:

-GG: They are expositive classes where they are shown the main contents on the subject.
+- Teoria virtual: They are expositive classes where they are shown the main contents on the subject in a virtual synchronous mode through the video conference tool in the virtual campus.

-GM: they are classes to solve exercices related to the contents exposed in the GG classes, in a participative and interactive way.
-They also carry out lab practices of memory hierachy with the simulator SMPcaché and of pipeline execution with the simulator WinMIPS64.
+- PraLab: they are classes to solve exercices related to the contents exposed in the Teoria virtual classes, in a participative and interactive way.
+PraLab classes are developed in presential mode.